 Honda Pilot and Ford Explorer beat the Subaru Ascent at the horsepower game.
-Ford’s Ti-VCT engine churns out the segment best – 288 horsepower which is closely followed by Honda at second place.
+Ford’s Ti-VCT engine churns out the segment-best – 288 horsepower which is closely followed by Honda in second place.
 Toyota Highlander is outclassed by its competition.
 But when we talk about torque, Subaru takes an obvious lead with its turbocharged boxer engine’s 277 lb.-ft. torque output.

 3.5 L V6